emilianomfortes/krylovsolver/README.md

 Documentation
 -------------

- Time evolution of state vectors for time independent Hamiltonians.
+ Time evolution of state vectors for time-independent Hamiltonians.

- Evolve the state vector ("psi0") finding an approximation for the time evolution operator of Hamiltonian ("H") by obtaining the projection of the time evolution operator on a set of small dimensional Krylov subspaces (m<<dim(H)).
+ Evolve the state vector ("psi0"), using an approximation for the time evolution operator ("U") of Hamiltonian ("H") obtained via the projection of U on a set of small dimensional Krylov subspaces (m<<dim(H)).

- The output is either the state vector or the expectation values of supplied operators ("e_ops"), computed at each time in a list ("tlist").
+ The output is either the state vectors or the expectation values of supplied operators ("e_ops"), obtained from evolving "psi0" at each time in a list ("tlist").

  **Additional options**

- Additional options to krylovsolve can be set with the following:
+ Additional options are available:

  "store_states": stores states even though expectation values are requested via the "e_ops" argument.